defactor-com/documentation/docs/pools/how-tos/howto-whitelableing.md

 ### Branding Customization

-Customize the visual theme of the application using the `branding.json` file.
-This file controls the color schemes and other UI elements.
+Customize the visual theme of the application using the `NEXT_PUBLIC_BRANDING_CONFIG` variable.
+This variable controls the color schemes and other UI elements.

 #### Color Schemes